jeppester/fake-local-storage/README.md

 ## Known limitations

-This module is primarily made for solving a specific problem that I've encountered.
-Thus it is currently only implementing the functionality needed for solving that problem.
+This module is primarily made for solving one specific problem (see motivation section), thus it is currently only implementing the functionality needed for solving that problem.

 **All basic functionality is implemented EXCEPT EVENTS**